hanloong7/hanloong7.github.io/_pages/about.md

 Welcome to my homepage.
 I am an Assistant Research Fellow (Assistant Professor) at [Institute of Economics at Academia Sinica](https://www.econ.sinica.edu.tw/4d49b1b1-d551-4956-84a5-6bbf392d8417).
 I received my PhD in Economics from Pennsylvania State University, State College in 2024.

-My research interest are in applied microeconomics, health economics and industrial organization.
+My research interests are in applied microeconomics, health economics, and industrial organization.
 This is a version of my [CV](http://hanloong7.github.io/files/CV.pdf).

 Working Papers:
 ======